 DTC Coaching & Fitness Team

+Rick Crawford has had extensive experience competing as a pro athlete, coaching endurance athletes, and managing successful elite/pro level cycling programs in a career now spanning 40 years.
+He has been involved with DTC since the very first camp and has returned every year to offer his expertise and to be enriched and inspired by the DTC team and campers.
 Crawford’s basic tenet is “work hard to understand the athlete, learn what makes them respond, and never stop working towards their ultimate potential.”
 Crawford has an uncanny intuition to anticipate what his athletes need.
 He is constantly probing progressive training methodology, and is not afraid to innovate to create programs that stimulate growth for his athletes.
 He realizes that athletes and their lives are dynamic requiring programming that responds to an ever-changing environment.
 Crawford’s philosophy is anchored in fundamentals, always building the physiological base so it can support greater loads, employing progression and periodization, with the hub of his method being the ultimate respect for the role of the Central Nervous System as the governor of success.

 Molding coaching programs to athletes’ real lives and their individual stresses create consistency and longevity, essentials to achieving potential.
-Comprehensive management of the whole athlete addresses all limiters.
+Comprehensive management of the whole athlete addresses all limits.

-Coach Crawford lives near cycling mecca Durango, CO on a small farm with his wife of 26 years and three sons.
+Coach Crawford lives near cycling mecca Durango, CO on a small farm with his wife of 27 years and three sons.

 Jon has been a triathlete for over 10 years and he lives and breathes the sport.
 The sport changed his life because he’s learned to live as an athlete.
 “Living as an athlete isn’t simply participating in a sport, training for 30 hours a week or competing at the Ironman World Championship–although I’ve done these things” states Jon, “rather, it’s a life approach.
 It requires a relentless awareness of the body, mind, and environment and a willingness to live and adapt, rest and grow.”

-Bike Fitting Specialist, The Bike Doctor, Cycling Coach, S.I.C.I.
-Advanced Certified
+Grant Curry, Bike Fitting Specialist, The Bike Doctor

 Grant was diagnosed with Type 1 diabetes in 1975 at age 8.
 Already two years into soccer stardom, Grant struggled to compete during a time when insulin pumps were rarely used, blood glucose monitoring was still a dream, and rapid acting insulins were only being tested in a lab.